Decentraland-DAO/transparency/README.md

 Feel free to create a Github issue with your suggestions or find us at [the DAO's Discord Server](https://discord.gg/TKXwhNkY) on the #general channel.

-The commands you need to setup and use the enviroment are:
+The commands you need to setup and use the environment are:

 ```
 # Install dependencies